-If a student is on vacation, or other authorized leave, PSR will be mailed.
+If a student is on vacation, or other authorized leave, the PSR will be mailed.

-The PSR will also include the overall Proficiency Scale which indicates the abilities students should expect to have when they have successfully passed any course at IEC.
+The student’s PSR will also include the overall Achievement Scale which indicates the abilities students should expect to have when they have successfully passed any course at IEC.

-IEC PROFICIENCY SCALE
+IEC ACHIEVEMENT SCALE